kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 curl -O https://www.imgt.org/download/V-QUEST/IMGT_V-QUEST_reference_directory/Homo_sapiens/TR/TRDJ.fasta
 ```

-The TRAV and TRDV genes are interspered within the some locus.
-A subset of the genes are able to rearranged with both TRAJ and TRDJ genes are therefore considered part of both and have names such as TRAV14/DV4\*01 meaning that this gene segement is TRAV14 and TRDV4.
-These genes will be dupicated when the TR V genes are later collected into a single file.
-BLAST databases cannot included duplicated genes, therefore these need to be removed prior to this step.
+The TRAV and TRDV genes are interspersed within the [same locus](https://www.imgt.org/IMGTrepertoire/index.php?section=LocusGenes&repertoire=locus&species=human&group=TRA).
+A subset of the genes are able to rearranged with both TRAJ and TRDJ genes are therefore considered part of both.
+These V genes have names such as TRAV14/DV4\*01 meaning that this gene segment is either TRAV14 or TRDV4 depending on the paired J gene.
+These genes will be duplicated when the TR V genes are later collected into a single file.
+BLAST databases cannot included duplicated genes (based on the gene name, gene sequences can be duplicated as long as the names are different) therefore these genes need to be removed prior to this step.

 There are many options for doing this, but the simplest is to open the file in a suitable text editor and manually delete:
 ```
 #navigate the the directory with the downloads
 cd ~/data/apps/ncbi-igblast-1.21.0/references/